spatie/laravel-fractal/README.md

 })->toArray();
 ```

+## Quickly creating a transformer

+You can run the `make:tranformer` command to quickly generate a dummy transformer.
+By default it will be stored in the `app\Transformers` directory.

 ## Upgrading from v1 to v2

 In most cases you can just upgrade to `v2` with making none or only minor changes to your code: